Atrufulgium/FrontTick/Compiler/Compiler/Visitors/ProcessedToDatapackWalker.md

 TODO: The generated code also needs a few optimisations still.
 Namely:
 * Any mcfunction that is just a single `function ...` can be replaced at callsite with the called function;
 * Any mcfunction that is empty can be deleted and its callsite can be removed.
+* Multiple `goto`s to the same label generate different files that can easily be shared.
+* Branches with an "else" statement store the conditional in a unique temporary variable.
+Do the analysis of whether this is actually needed; the if-branch may not modify it.

 <table>
 <tr>